justsomeguy2941/presets/README.md

 **Installation:**
 1. Create a new "Guardrail Bypass" prompt and insert the text from below or [here](https://github.com/justsomeguy2941/presets/blob/main/guardrail_bypass.txt).
 The role **has** to be **"System"**. _(You can try "AI Assistant" too, but "User" does not work well in this case.)_
-2. Save, insert and enable it, then pull it to the bottom _(or just above Deep Think if you use both)_ of the preset.
+2. Save, insert and enable it, then pull it to the bottom _(or just above Deep Thinking if you use both)_ of the preset.
 3. It should look like [this](https://raw.githubusercontent.com/justsomeguy2941/presets/refs/heads/main/guardrail_bypass.png).

 Feel free to edit and adjust to fit your existing preset and preferences, but avoid changing the formatting and wording. _(It works because it resembles an actual 4.7 "Safety Assessment" message.)_